autodistill/autodistill-hls-geospatial/README.md

 This repository contains the code supporting the HLS Geospatial base model for use with [Autodistill](https://github.com/autodistill/autodistill).

-[HLS Geospatial](https://github.com/openai/HLS Geospatial), developed by OpenAI, is a computer vision model trained using pairs of images and text.
-You can use HLS Geospatial with autodistill for image classification.
+[Harmonized Landsat and Sentinel-2 (HLS) Prithvi](https://github.com/NASA-IMPACT/hls-foundation-os) is a collection of foundation models for geospatial analysis, developed by NASA and IBM.
+You can use Autodistill to automatically label images for use in training segmentation models.

+The following models are supported:

+- Prithvi-100M-sen1floods11

+This module accepts `tiff` files as input and returns segmentation masks.

 Read the full [Autodistill documentation](https://autodistill.github.io/autodistill/).